olivermgs-TitanGS/Detective-Sigma/Documents/BRD_Business_Requirements_Document.md

 1. MOE approval for syllabus alignment validation
 2. School partnerships for pilot program
 3. Teacher availability for testing and feedback
-4. Cloud service providers (AWS, Vercel, Supabase)
+4. Cloud service providers (Vercel for hosting and database)
 5. Third-party APIs (Google Gemini for AI hints)

 **Internal Dependencies:**